sakshi10171/Java_Programming_Practice/OOP-Programs/README.md

 # Java OOP Programs

-This folder contains **basic Object-Oriented Programming (OOP) programs in Java**.
+This folder contains **basic Object-Oriented Programming (OOP) concepts in Java**.
-These programs help in understanding core OOP concepts used in Java.
+These programs demonstrate core OOP principles used in real-world applications.

 ---